Nutrition & Metabolism

 GMS NU 757: Molecular, Biochemical and Physiologic Bases of Nutrition: Regulation of Energy Balance

 This course examines mechanisms regulating body weight, body composition and food intake.
-Weekly discussion sessions will teach students to critically evaluate cutting-edge and seminal papers in the field, and introduce students to state of the art research approaches and methodologies - both basic (cell and molecular) and translational perspectives.
+Weekly discussion sessions will teach students to critically evaluate cutting-edge and seminal papers in the field, and introduce students to state of the art research approaches and methodologies, including both basic (cell and molecular) and translational perspectives.
 Weekly writing assignments on the papers will provide experience and hone skills with scientific writing.
 2cr., Fall sem.

 GMS NU 804: Directed Studies in Nutrition and Metabolism